rem-verse/sprig/README.md

 for more information.*

 ### Building the Installable Packages ###

+*note: the installable packages are not being fully tested yet, so expect breakages.*

 If you actually want to build packages you'll need to not only be the OS that you _want_ to package for.
 You'll also potentially need extra tools depending